Vesper's Modular Pool Architecture

 Vesper's software architecture is based a modular, multi-pool design that enables smart contract administrators to adapt and transition strategies.
 This modularity not only makes it possible for running programs to switch approaches in real time in response to changing conditions in the DeFi marketplace, it also makes it possible for Vesper's team to continuously upgrade products without interruption.

 This modular philosophy is present in all aspects of Vesper software development.
 This "Lego-like" approach not only makes it possible to swap strategies and combine product components in innumerable ways, it also separates smart-contract logic into those parts that are platform-dependent from those that are platform-agnostic.
-This means that the project of porting products from, say, the Ethereum blockchain to Polygon or Avalanche is readily addressable.
+This means that the project of porting products from, say, the Ethereum blockchain to Optimism or base is readily addressable.

 Moving from Ethereum and EVM-compatible blockchains to different blockchain architectures is a more complex task, but still, the modularity built into Vesper products makes this task composable, which makes the engineering easier.